45 Taiwanese foods we can't live without

 Sticky rice and Chinese mushrooms are fried with seasoning and stuffed into a bamboo tube together with pork and egg.
 The tube of rice is steamed again to further soften the texture until it becomes a cylindrical pudding.

-Be sure to add the homemade turnip-laced sweet spicy sauce to the pudding.
+You should be sure to add the homemade turnip-laced sweet spicy sauce to the tasty.

 Da Qiao Tou (大橋頭老牌筒仔米糕), 41 Yanping North Road, Section 3, Datong District, Taipei City; +886 2 2594 4685